-As of the end of the 2020 fiscal year, the Environment, Health and Safety Committee was composed of Louis-Pierre Gignac (Committee Chair), Edward J. Breiner, John Burzynski and Kim Keating, all independent directors.
+As of the end of the 2021 fiscal year, the Environment, Health and Safety Committee was composed of Louis-Pierre Gignac (Committee Chair), Edward J. Breiner, John Burzynski, Kim Keating, and Juliana L. Lam, all independent directors.

-The Environment, Health and Safety Committee, over the course of the 2020 fiscal year, has:
+The Environment, Health and Safety Committee, over the course of the 2021 fiscal year, has:

-- reviewed and reported on incident frequency and severity rates, as well as specific incidents; - reviewed the deployment and implementation of the Corporation's Environmental, Health and Safety program (including, among other things, its Continuous Improvement Plan) throughout the Corporation's operations; - discussed the annual CDP submission process regarding GHG Emissions reporting;

-- continued to audit the Corporation's health and safety practices; and - on an ongoing basis, satisfied itself that the Corporation has developed, is implementing, and is maintaining policies, practices and procedures that will ensure its compliance with legislation regulating the environment, health and safety in the various jurisdictions in which it conducts its business.
+- reviewed and reported on incident frequency and severity rates, as well as specific incidents; - regularly reviewed the status of COVID-19 infection rates, vaccine rollouts, and testing programs in each of the Company's operations; - reviewed the deployment and implementation of the Corporation's Environmental, Health and Safety program (including, among other things, its Continuous Improvement Plan) throughout the Corporation's operations; - continued to review the Corporation's health and safety practices; and - on an ongoing basis, satisfied itself that the Corporation has developed, is implementing, and is maintaining policies, practices and procedures designed to ensure its compliance with legislation regulating the environment, health and safety in the various jurisdictions in which it conducts its business.